-The duo signed with the celebrated Lyonbased ‘Ultimae’ label in 2002 and have since released four official, fulllength albums: ‘Hydroponic Garden’ in 2003, ‘World of Sleepers’ in 2006, ‘Interloper’ in 2009 and ‘Twentythree’ in 2012.
-Their music has been extraordinarily well received by connoisseurs within the ambient scene and clearly beyond, since in 2012 they were also commissioned to write the soundtrack to the independentlyproduced movie ‘The Mansion’, whose release date will be announced in due course.
+The duo signed with the celebrated Lyon based ‘Ultimae’ label in 2002 and have since released five official, full length albums: ‘Hydroponic Garden’ in 2003, ‘World of Sleepers’ in 2006, ‘Interloper’ in 2009, ‘Twentythree’ in 2012 and ‘Derelicts’ in 2018.
+Derelicts made it to no12 on Billboards Dance/Electronic albums chart.
+Their music has been extraordinarily well received by connoisseurs within the ambient scene and clearly beyond, since in 2012 they were also commissioned to write the soundtrack to the independently produced movie ‘The Mansion’ and the theme to ‘ Green Land’ by Wanderword in 2018.
 In addition to their own work, they have actively participated in successful collaborations with several other artists, including Magnus Birgersson of Solar Fields in a project to compose the music for the Swedish dancer Olof Persson’s ‘Fusion’ performance in 1999.

 Johannes and Daniel aim to combine earth and space in their music.
 Using the combination of nature and technology as the main inspiration for their work, they like to represent both the positive and negative effects that this collaboration can lead to, including the negative impact that incorrect technology can have on the environment.
 Johannes often creates the building blocks of sounds and harmonies and could happily tweak sounds forever, whereas Daniel develops the rhythms and sculpts the ideas into tracks.
 It remains unclear which of them derives the greatest pleasure from manipulating the distinctive, squelching sounds of the Roland TB-303.